 The dominant account of stupidity as lack of intellectual performance or of proper knowledge and rationality, that is lack of information, logic and processing horsepower is elegant, partial and blind to reality; for the least, plenty of logically thinking, reasonable people prove frequently stupid in what they understand, think, speak and do and even in domains where they are educated and familiar.

 Computers too are logical and as stupid for us as can be, when unable to solve simple but new, unexpected problems not chewed for them in advance.
-Observe also that we call them stupid when we project into them, our abstract theories and then we find their responses unfit to our practice.
+Observe also that we call them stupid when we project into them, our abstract theories and then we find their responses unfit to our commonsense practice.

 No, stupidity is not lack of knowledge and logic, and, surprisingly, not even lack of intelligence; the blunders of the intelligent and the learned are proverbial.
 Certainly, stupidity it is not just ignorance, absence of information or of true knowledge; I have met plenty of ignorant people very smart and wise in their familiar environment and very stupid-acting specialized specialists or learned generalists, adorned with high schooling and doctor's degrees.
-Mine did not make me smarter in the occasions when I misjudged, spoke and acted stupid, neglecting the very psychology I knew so well.
+Mine did not make me smarter in the occasions when I misjudged, spoke and acted stupid, neglecting the very psychology I knew.

 Mystified by yet another apartheid of Humanity separating with a numerate geometry-based asses' bridge the quick and smart from the slow and bewildered, the educated from the uneducated, looms the disastrous kingdom of contagious, man-made stupidity that impairs everybody, including the most excellent of us: